layersony/Restaurant-Ruby/README.md

 * Review#restaurant
   * returns the restaurant object for that given review

-Build out the following methods on the restaurant class
+Build out the following methods on the `Restaurant` class

 * Restaurant.all
   * returns an array of all restaurants